 Ignition Interlock is a tool to help keep drunk drivers off our roads.
 It allows drivers to continue driving -- sober.
 An individual participating in the Program can only operate motor vehicles that are equipped with an ignition interlock device.

-An ignition interlock device means a device that connects a motor vehicle’s ignition system to a breath analyzer that measures a driver’s alcohol concentration and prevents a motor vehicle ignition from starting the motor vehicle if a driver’s alcohol concentration exceeds the calibrated setting on the device.
+An ignition interlock device means a camera enabled device that connects a motor vehicle’s ignition system to a breath analyzer that measures a driver’s alcohol concentration and prevents a motor vehicle ignition from starting the motor vehicle if a driver’s alcohol concentration exceeds the calibrated setting on the device.
 The device also records certain information about its use that is reviewed by the Service Provider every thirty days.

 The driver must blow into a mouthpiece connected to the device, allowing the device to measure the driver’s breath alcohol content (BAC).
 If the device registers a BAC greater than .025, it will not allow the vehicle to start.
 The device will ask for additional retests while the vehicle is being driven.
 It is not necessary to stop driving while taking a retest.